reselbob/smart-contract-hedera/README.md

 In order to use this code you need to have a [TestNet](https://docs.hedera.com/guides/testnet) account.
 When you create a TestNet account you'll be given an `Account ID` and a `Private Key`.
 You'll declare these values in environment variables.
 Environment variable configuration is discussed in a section below.

 The project contains code for a static class named `SmartContractPhoneBook`.
-The class `SmartContractPhoneBook` exposes to methods:
+The class `SmartContractPhoneBook` exposes two methods:

 * `SmartContractPhoneBook.addEntry(entry: Entry)`
 * `SmartContractPhoneBook.getEntry(name: string)`